telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/sparkline.md

 ### theme `String`

 The sparkline theme.
-This can be either a built-in theme or "inherit".
+This can be either a built-in theme or "sass".
-When set to "inherit" the sparkline will read the variables from the [SASS-based themes]({% slug sassbasedthemes_kendoui %}).
+When set to "sass" the sparkline will read the variables from the [SASS-based themes]({% slug sassbasedthemes_kendoui %}).

 The supported values are:

-* "inherit" - special value, see notes
+* "sass" - special value, see notes
 * "black"
 * "blueopal"
 * "bootstrap"